 Australia’s future workforce will be more geographically distributed and digitally connected than ever before, requiring skills that are adaptable, transferable, and applicable to future needs.

 Extensive national industry consultation across 2019 and 2020 led to the MSOP forming four initial project hubs, based on the industry’s immediate need to increase both the capacity and capability of its workforce.
-These project hubs are:

 These projects seek to improve opportunities and therefore access to long term careers in the minerals and energy sectors.
 This applies equally for people already working within the industry, and those in other industries who may be considering a move into the resources sectors.

 The projects are testing concepts and new ways of doing things equally applicable to the energy sector.

 In late 2021, responsibility for the delivery of the Mining Skills Organisation Pilot moved from the Minerals Council of Australia (MCA) to the stand-alone entity known as the Australian Minerals and Energy Skills Alliance Limited (AUSMESA).